kherge-archive/builder/README.md

 Getting Started
 ---------------

-Before we begin, it is recommended that you become very familiar with Symfony's [EventDispatcher component][].
-The heart of the **Builder** component relies on its availability to perform all of the customized functionality that is built on the `Phar` class.
-The main points of interest in the documentation are on how to create and register event listeners and subscribers.
+Before we get started, you need to be familiar with creating and registering event listeners and subscribers using Symfony's [EventDispatcher component][].
+The EventDispatcher component is responsible for providing the customizable workflows found in **Builder**.

 ```php
 use Box\Component\Builder\Builder;
 use Symfony\Component\EventDispatcher\EventDispatcherInterface;
 ```

-To start, you will first need to create an instance of `Builder`.
-The `Builder` class is an extension of the existing `Phar` class but with methods overloaded so that various processes can be customized.
+To create a new archive (or modify an existing one), you will first need to create an instance of `Builder`.
+The `Builder` class is an extension of the existing `Phar` class with some of the methods overloaded so that custom workflows can be integrated.

 ```php
 $builder = new Builder('example.phar');
 ```

 > You will be able to use the existing `Phar` class documentation on the PHP
 > website when using the `Builder` class.
-Only the class methods that have been
+Only the class methods that have
-> modified will be documented here.
+> been modified will be documented here.

-On its own, the `Builder` instance behaves identically to that of those from the `Phar` class.
-To leverage the strength of the changes made in `Builder`, you will need to register an instance of `EventDispatcherInterface` with the `Builder` instance.
+On its own, the `Builder` instance behaves identically to that of an instance of the `Phar` class.
+To leverage the strength of the changes made in `Builder`, you will need to register an instance of `EventDispatcherInterface` with your `Builder` instance.

 ```php